Here we'll explain what is in Vestd's standard Articles of Association

 In terms of buy backs or transfers:

-- If it is approved, then all existing shareholders (excluding 'growth share' shareholders) have pre-emption rights up to the whole transfer, unless oversubscribed, in which case they access it pro-rata with their shareholding.
+- Unless a share transfer is to a Permitted Transferee (by the Board), then all existing shareholders (excluding 'growth share' shareholders) have pre-emption rights up to the whole transfer, unless oversubscribed, in which case they access it pro-rata with their shareholding.

 In terms of enabling growth shares, the specific elements are: